Off-Nominal/artemis-history/STATUS.md

 - **Altair Lunar Lander: Early development**

 ## Overview
-Charles Bolden, a former astronaut and Marine Corps Major General, has been confirmed as NASA Administrator.
-The Augustine Committee is reviewing Constellation's feasibility and is expected to report findings shortly.
+The Augustine Committee has found that Constellation is significantly over budget and behind schedule under current funding.
+The committee presented multiple alternative architectures.
+The administration must now decide on a path forward for human spaceflight.